KarolS/millfork/docs/abi/undefined-behaviour.md

 * stray pointers: indexing a pointer that doesn't point to a valid object or indexing it past the end of the pointed object leads to undefined behaviour

-* reading uninitialized variables: will return undefined values
+* reading uninitialized variables: will return undefined values and, if the type is `bool`, may put the program in an invalid state

 * reading variables used by return dispatch statements but not assigned a value: will return undefined values